3ZsForInsomnia/giphy-search/README.md

 For HTTP requests, I used Fetch due to the minimal requirements and ability to avoid importing another library.

-I also tried out styled-components for the first time, as it seemed like a straightforward and exciting new tool to work with, and this project simple enough to experiment with it here.

 ## Structure of the project ##

 I used a "non-standard" folder structure for this project compared to typical React practices as I prefer this structure, in both React and Angular 2+, where I picked it up from.